-How Can It Help? | Cupping Therapy for Frozen Shoulder
+How Does It Work? | Cupping Therapy For Frozen Shoulder

-- relax the shoulder muscles
+- stretch and relax the shoulder muscles

-When used in conjunction with the other holistic treatment modalities such as massage, acupuncture or dry needling, the health benefits of cupping therapy for frozen shoulder can be maximised.
-Whilst cups are in place therapists can use other modalities on other areas of the body such as massage, needling, trigger point therapy or heat therapies.
+When used in conjunction with other therapies such as remedial massage, dry needling and assisted stretches the benefits of cupping can be significant.
+While cups are on the client, remedial massage therapists can use other modalities on areas that have become affected from the restriction in movement such as massage, needling, trigger point therapy or heat therapies.